EstebanVictorio/SlimFastTemplate/README.md

 );
 ```

 If you wish to use your own kickstarting approach, go ahead.
-We all here attempt to ease our work. :)

-#About Upcoming Updates
+##About Upcoming Updates
 I'll keep this template updated as much as I can and If you have any questions or problems or comments about it, feel
 free to let me know. :)